A.N.S.W.E.R.: Attendance figures

 ANSWER figures for the size of its March 2007, protest were higher than corresponding San Francisco Chronicle figures.
 ANSWER engaged in a public dispute with the San Francisco Chronicle about the size of that demonstration.
 ANSWER Western Regional Coordinator Richard Becker wrote in an op-ed:

 While tens of thousands of spirited anti-war marchers were still entering the San Francisco Civic Center on Sunday, March 18... organizers got word that a Chronicle reporter covering the event had already determined that only 3,000 people were present...
 Mainstream media undercounting of progressive demonstrations is nothing new, but this one had a magician's touch.

-Analyzing the width and pace of the march together with the time required for the march to pass a certain point, Becker argues that the Chronicle's estimate is "impossible."
+Analyzing the width and pace of the march together with the time required for the march to pass a certain point, Becker argues that the Chronicle's estimate is "impossible".

 Some on the left have also accused ANSWER of exaggerating protest attendance.
 An October 2007 Socialist Worker editorial penned by Todd Chretien and republished on CounterPunch asserted: "Ask anyone who has worked with ANSWER, and they will tell you that its organizers always double the number of people at their marches.
 More recently, the multiplication factor has increased."
-Chretien describes this as "disorienting for the movement."
+Chretien describes this as "disorienting for the movement".

-Member organizations

-Many of ANSWER's lead organizers had ties to the International Action Center and the Workers World Party at the time of ANSWER's founding.